Robust brain age estimation from structural MRI with contrastive learning

 \subsection{Do better brain age models translate to better diagnostic models?}

 Finally, we also analyze whether more accurate brain age prediction models can translate to better diagnostic models.
-To do so, we finetune the models pre-trained on OpenBHB using ADNI data, and we plot the downstream accuracy in classifying AD and HC versus the original brain age MAE in Fig.~\ref{fig:acc-vs-mae}.
-Consistently with related literature~\citep{bashyam2020mri}, we find that standard L1 supervised models do not benefit on average from lower age prediction error, showing a correlation between age prediction error and classification accuracy of $r=0.10$.
-In fact, \cite{bashyam2020mri} note that tighter fitting models on age naturally produce brain-age estimates that offer little information beyond age, and moderately fitting brain age models obtain significantly higher differentiation in a transfer-learning setup.
-On the contrary, our results seem to suggest that models pre-trained using CL are able to learn complex and meaningful representations that can benefit downstream tasks.
-Specifically, $\mathcal{L}^{exp}$ shows an almost total correlation of $r=0.99$ between age prediction error and downstream accuracy, and exhibits the highest slope $m=0.34$ (meaning that the increase in accuracy is more rapid).
-This shows that CL is less prone to overfit the brain age prediction task.
-This is an important finding, as it may lay the foundation for robust pre-trained pipelines on neuroimaging data (e.g., foundation models).
+To do so, we finetune the models pre-trained on OpenBHB using ADNI \rebuttal{and OASIS data.
+Results are reported in Tab.~\ref{tab:ad-cross-dataset}.
+Results show that CL is almost always better than L1 pre-training.
+The proposed $\mathcal{L}^{expw}$ achieves the best generalization in two out of four transfer directions, reaching accuracies of 68.8\% and 71.8\%, respectively, and achieves the highes average accuracy.
+Similarly, RnC and $\mathcal{L}^{AdapN}$ perform competitively when transferring from OASIS to ADNI, with accuracies exceeding 82\%.
+On the other hand, L1 achieves results closer to a random guess in both cross-dataset generalization tasks.
+These results confirm that contrastive pre-training yields more transferable representations that maintain discriminative power across acquisition sites and cohorts.
+In terms of model calibration (Fig.~\ref{fig:calibration}), all methods remain reasonably well-calibrated, with Expected Calibration Error (ECE) values around 10–12\% on ADNI.} We also report the downstream accuracy in classifying AD and HC versus the original brain age MAE in Fig.~\ref{fig:acc-vs-mae}.
+Consistently with related literature~\citep{bashyam2020mri}, we find that standard L1 supervised models do not really benefit on average from lower age prediction error, showing a correlation between age MAE and classification accuracy of $r=0.28$.
+In fact, \cite{bashyam2020mri,schulz2024beyond} note that tighter fitting models on age naturally produce estimates that offer little information beyond age, and moderately fitting brain age models obtain significantly higher differentiation in a transfer-learning setup.
+On the contrary, our results seem to suggest that models pre-trained using CL can learn complex and meaningful representations that can benefit downstream tasks.
+Specifically, $\mathcal{L}^{exp}$ shows an almost total correlation of $r=0.92$ between age prediction error and downstream accuracy, and almost all CL methods exhibit a significantly higher slope than the L1 baseline (meaning that the increase in accuracy is more rapid).
+This shows that CL is less prone to overfitting the brain age prediction task.
+This is an important finding, as it may lay the foundation for robust pre-trained pipelines on neuroimaging data.